• Skip to primary navigation

 Can I use a different yeast than Surebake or Breadmaker’s?

-Yes, you can use instant yeast but please remember that if you are swapping instant yeast for sure bake then you need to half it, I have added the new measurement in the recipe.
+Yes, you can use īhi horo (instant yeast).
+However, please remember that if you are swapping instant yeast for sure bake then you need to half it.
+I have added the new measurement in the recipe.
 Due to instant yeast being a more powerful yeast it will also slightly cut down rising times and baking times too.

 My yeast is not activating, what do I do?

 As this dough has egg and butter the yeast must be activated well before adding the remaining ingredients.
-In the cooler months I find that the yeast takes a bit longer to activate, especially for Surebake or bread makers yeast.
-If you have added the milk, water, sugar and yeast and it has been sitting for 10 minutes and still doesn’t looked activated, here is a tip.
+In the cooler months the yeast can take a bit longer to activate, especially for Surebake or bread makers yeast.
+If the yeast ingredients have been sitting for 10 minutes and still doesn’t looked activated, here is a tip.
 I quarter fill my sink with hot water (from the tap), place the bowl with the yeast mixture in to the water and cover it with a tea towel.
 This creates a little bit of humidity and always gets the yeast going.
 So, give it a whirl and see if that helps.

 Can I swap out the chocolate and cranberries?

 Karawhuia – go for it!
 We all know that hot cross buns come down to preference.
-So if tiakarete parauri (dark chocolate) is not your thing or karanipere (cranberries), swap them out for your favourite flavours.
+So if tiakarete parauri (dark chocolate) or karanipere (cranberries) are not for you, swap them out for your favourite flavours.

 Print Pin